 The TCCC Pension Plan and the TCCC Supplemental Pension Plan contain change in control provisions that affect all participants equally, including the participating Named Executive Officers.
 These provisions provide an enhanced benefit to vested participants for benefits accrued under the defined benefit formula if certain conditions are met, including that the employee must actually leave the Company within two years of a change in control.
 A change in control has no effect on the cash balance portion of the TCCC Pension Plan, and there are no additional credited years of service.
-Upon a change in control under the TCCC Pension Plan, and there are no additional credited years of service.
-Upon a change in control participants who have not reached the earliest retirement age.
+Upon a change in control under the TCCC Pension Plan and the TCCC Supplemental Pension Plan, the earliest retirement age is reduced, resulting in an enhanced benefit for participants who have not reached the earliest retirement age.
 Ms. Mann would receive the enhanced benefit based on the reduced retirement age, but no other Named Executive Officer would receive such an enhanced benefit.